berkshelf/berkshelf/_includes/index.md

     Vagrant.configure("2") do |config|
       ...
-      config.berkshelf.berksfile_path = "/Users/teemo/code/app_of_doom/Berksfile"
+      config.berkshelf.berksfile_path = "/Users/yourusername/code/awesome_app/Berksfile"
     end

-The above example will use an absolute path to the Berksfile of a sweet application called App of Doom.
+The above example will use an absolute path to the Berksfile of a sweet application called Awesome App.

 ## The Berksfile